AriFordsham/GHCWiki/proposals/merge-request-workflow.md

 label can be removed.

-# Rationale for the Final MR Sanity Check

-Every MR that lands in GHC adds a permanent joy or burden to subsequent developers.
-Moreover, for very good reasons, contributors come and go, so it’s essential that every MR is comprehensible and maintainable to people other than its author, far into the future.

-In the end, the maintainers get to pick up the pieces, so it makes sense to get them to do a final sanity check.
-Otherwise it would be possible for a couple of enthusiastic and well-meaning developers to get stuff into GHC, perhaps barely noticed by others, that gives us later pain.
-The criteria here are deliberately vague.
-The final-review step just give the maintainers an opportunity to start a conversation about any aspect of a MR that gives them cause for concern.

-It would be very unusual for the final sanity check to prove to be a show stopper.

 ## FAQ

 - **How can an author know when his/her MR moves to "Post merge cleanup"?**

   Easy: here is a URL that searches for MRs that have the "post-merge cleanup" label and "Fred" as the author: show url

 - **Do I need to change Assignee as well as the Label on a MR?**

   No: changing the label is enough.

 - **What about back-porting to the most recent release branch.
 Who decides?
 Who is responsible?**

   The author is responsible for raising their patch with the release manager (`@ghc/release`)